tstriker/hamster-experiments/docs/index.rst

             self.graphics.circle(0, 0, 10)
             self.graphics.fill(self.color) # fill with the whatever color we have at the moment

-Now, normally if you would change the color attribute of the Ball class nothing would happen as the sprite draws whatever there currently is in the instructions.
+Normally if you would change the color attribute of the Ball class nothing would happen as the sprite draws whatever there currently is in the instructions.
-But as the on_render will be called whenever a class attribute changes, this will trigger redrawal, and so the ball will correctly show the new color.
+But as the on_render will be called whenever a class attribute changes, this will trigger a redraw, and so the ball sprite will correctly render with the new color.

-.. _graphics:
+.. _graphics.Graphics:

 :class:`Graphics` class
 ========================
-:class:`Scene` and all :class:`Sprite` objects have a graphics attribute, that is an instance of :class:`Graphics` class.
-All the drawing is performed by calling functions of this attribute.
+:class:`Scene` and :class:`Sprite` objects have a graphics attribute that is an instance of :class:`Graphics` class.
+All the drawing is performed by calling functions of this class.
-The :class:`Graphics` class can also be used on it's own, by passing in Cairo `context` into constructor.
+By passing in `Cairo context <http://cairographics.org/documentation/pycairo/2/reference/context.html>`_ into constructor the :class:`Graphics` class can also be used on it's own.

-.. autoclass:: graphics.Graphics
+.. autoclass:: Graphics
    :members:
+   :undoc-members:

 .. _primitives: